 Segment Туре Prospective Consumers

-Α Residential, Low Use 39,000
+А Residential, Low Use 39,000

 А Residential, On Main 161,000

 В Residential, Off Main 51,500

 Total 251,500

-Given the present payback economics, the TAM is limited to Segment A, 200,000 residences in total and with an average installed cost of \$7,500 for a conversion, the TAM requires \$1.5 billion of investment.
-Using the rule of thumb that one third of customers will use a state financing program and that 85% of customers can meet our credit criteria, the SAM represents 56,000 projects and \$420 million of investment.
+Table 19.
+Estimate of the Residential Natural Gas Conversion Market in Connecticut and that 85% of customers can meet our credit criteria, the SAM represents 56,000 projects and \$420 million of investment.
 Providing households that seek to convert to natural gas with access to low-cost and long-term private capital will support the implementation of the CES and Natural Gas Expansion Plan.
 Based on Smart-E project data through February 29th, 2016, Green Bank financing has resulted in 72 natural gas conversions, or 0.13% of the SAM.
 The Green Bank's Smart-E financing for natural gas conversions currently competes against the gas companies' Energize CT Heating Loan product.
 DEEP's stated policy is that ratepayer-subsidized products should be positioned such that they do not undermine products backed by private capital.
 This is an ongoing area of focus for DEEP, the Green Bank, the utilities and EEB.